SilbergLabRice/SCHEMA/README.md

 # SCHEMA
-SCHEMA algorithm for protein structure-guided recombination
+SCHEMA algorithm for protein structure-guided recombination written for Python 2.7

-The all_disruptions.py takes in three data sets: pdb structure file, an alignment file, and a crossover file.
+The all_disruptions.py takes in two data sets:

-All three should be in .txt format.

-The pdb structure can be downloaded in this format from the pdb website.
+(1) PDB structure file and (2) an FASTA-formatted alignment file

 The alignment file must be in fasta format and not have white spaces between residues.
 It must have an alignment of the structure